apprunjs/apprun-docs/docs/architecture.md

 ### Expression Comparison

-We are not stopping at only comparing the character counts.
-What is more important is how do you express the business logic.
-How many extra boilerplates are forced to you by the frameworks?

-Let's see how do we _increase the counter_ as an example again.
+We are not stopping at only comparing the character counts or how many extra boilerplates are forced on you by the frameworks.
+We also compare how do you express the business logic.
+For example, let's see how we express _**Increase the Counter**_ as an example again.

 ```js
 // AppRun